 1995: The department’s first PhD student graduates.

-1996: The Pacific Northwest Agricultural Safety and Health Center is founded with funding from NIOSH to address health and safety concerns in the farming, fishing and forestry workforces.
+1996: The Pacific Northwest Agricultural Safety and Health Center, part of DEOHS, is founded with funding from NIOSH to address health and safety concerns in the farming, fishing and forestry workforces.

 2000: David Kalman is named department chair.